ayushi-shevde/GitHubLoginAutomation-/README.md

 ## 🚀 How to Run

-1. Clone the repo
+1. Clone the repo - git clone https://github.com/ayushi-shevde/GitHubLoginAutomation-.git
-2. Import as a Maven project
+2. Import as a Maven project in your IDE (Eclipse/IntelliJ)
 3. You will find a project named Selenium Banking Project.
 4. I have created an automaton script for a Login and a Logout
 5. Run the test from `Runner.java` or using a Cucumber feature file